alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 λ npx -p @storybook/cli sb init
 ```

-// This might not be true, wifi could just suck at mothership
-_Note: if you try initializing storybook before creating a package.json file, it'll spit an ugly error._
+_Note: if you try initializing Storybook before creating a package.json file, it'll spit an ugly error._

 Storybook should detect that we're using React and initialize a bare proect for us.
 When the command is finished executing, you can test that everything works by running: